Golden parakeet: Conservation and threats

 The golden parakeet is listed on the IUCN Red List as vulnerable.
 This is largely due to deforestation and the capture of wild birds for aviculture, where it is in high demand due to the attractiveness of its plumage.
 Locally, they are considered as pests for feeding on crops, and are hunted for food or sport.
 The current population is estimated to be in the range of 10,000 to 20,000.

-An example of the displacement of golden parakeets by habitat loss comes from the building of the Tucuruí Dam, Pará, from 1975–1984.
+An example of the displacement of golden parakeets by habitat loss comes from the building of the Tucuruí Dam, Pará, from 1975 to 1984.
 More than 35,000 forest dwellers were forced from what had been a habitat that was considered to be "among the richest and most diversified in the world."
 In addition, 2875 km2 of rainforest were flooded, and 1,600 islands were produced by the flooding, all of which were heavily deforested.

 An international effort led by the Brazilian government in partnership with Parrots International, Lymington Foundation, the University of São Paulo and others is underway to raise young birds in captivity reintegrate them to their natural habitat with support of locals in Northeast Brazil.